People (social): This pillar looks at quality of life, assesses areas such ashealth, education and work-life balance.

 Babcock Ranch is an innovative new town located in Southwest Florida.
 It has the best of great hometown traditions with conveniences of today and tomorrow.
 Including the largest solar-plus-storage system operating in the U.S. today, it the public green spaces, looks at connectivity standard to each home and free wi-fi everywhere.
 A place where families can benefit from advanced technologies, as well as walking outdoors to reconnect with nature and neighbors, Babcock Ranch was founded with help from Babcock Ranch Foundation’s mission to support, augment, and execute projects that positively impact many worthy causes in Southwest Florida.

-What does Babcock Ranch do for the environment and people?
+What does Babcock Ranch do for the

 Building sustainability right into the infrastructure for residents thus, adding up to a greener way of living affordably, and effortlessly.